fortin-mo/LowbrainBinding/README.md

 To open the bind menu, player must first open their inventory and right clicking anywhere outside the current inventory.
 Then, the binds menu will open, listing all the player's binds.

+Hovering a bind with display the command (or slot# if empty).
+Clicking a bind will execute the command with arguments.

 *** need screetshot here ***